loadmill/express-loadmill/README.md

 By enabling performance monitoring, samples of CPU and memory usage of the Node process will be sent to Loadmill (only during load testing) and will be displayed alongside client-side metrics in your performance metrics charts.

+The monitoring module is an optional dependency, therefore **_you must install it._**

+Using npm:

+`npm install express-loadmill loadmill-monitor --save`

+Using yarn:

+`yarn add express-loadmill loadmill-monitor`

 To enable monitoring you must supply a personal API token (note this is **_not_** the same as `verifyToken`):
 ```js
 app.use(Loadmill({